souffle-lang/souffle-lang.github.io/pages/docs/execute.md

 .decl my_relation(a:number,b:number)
 .input my_relation(filename="<path to input file>")
 ```
 The output relations of a Datalog program are written to file in the current directory if no command line parameters, directives in the Datalog program, are given.
-The default output directory can be specified with the flag ```-D <output-dir>``` Output is written to standard output with the parameter ```-D-```.
+The default output directory can be specified with the flag ```-D <output-dir>``` Output is written to standard output with the parameter ```-D-```. **Notice that when there is more than one `.output` the output order is not deterministic**.
 For example, the relation
 ```
 .decl result(a:number,b:number,c:number)
 .output result